 Popular things to do in Lakeshore

-Plans to John Freeman Walls Historic Site & Underground Railroad Museum by other users
+Trips to John Freeman Walls Historic Site & Underground Railroad Museum by other users

 5 days in Lakeshore BY A USER FROM CANADA Essex County Steam & Gas Engine Museum GL Heritage Brewing Company Lonsbery Farms Brewing Company 31 days in Leamington BY A USER FROM CANADA Point Pelee National Park Leamington Raceway Seacliff Park 29 days in Leamington BY A USER FROM CANADA Point Pelee National Park Black Bear Farms of Ontario Estate Winery Colio Estate Winery 31 days in Leamington BY A USER FROM CANADA Point Pelee National Park Lakeside Park Viewpointe Estate Winery 43 days in Essex BY A USER FROM CANADA Erie Shore Vineyard Sprucewood Shores Estate Winery North 42 Degrees Estate Winery & Bistro 42 60 days in Windsor BY A USER FROM INDIA Point Pelee National Park Distillery Tours Olde Walkerville Neighborhood